 You still need to routinely apply glide wax to the ski’s tips and tails.
 These are the areas on the base of the ski not covered with a scale or textured pattern.

 Unfortunately, many people never got that memo.
 So, they’ve been cross-country skiing on skis that have dry, oxidized, and dirt-laden bases for years.
-And, they’re probably are wondering why their skis don’t quite glide like they used to.
+And, they’re probably wondering why their skis don’t quite glide like they used to.

 I can’t emphasize enough … you need to apply glide wax routinely to the tips and tails of your waxless cross-country skis.